lawrencehook/remove-youtube-suggestions/README.md

 - [Chrome](https://chrome.google.com/webstore/detail/remove-youtube-suggestion/cdhdichomdnlaadbndgmagohccgpejae)

 ### Development
-This project 100% open source.
+This project is 100% open source.
 Created and maintained by me, [Lawrence Hook](https://lawrencehook.com).

 Have a feature request or found a bug?
 Feel free to create a Github issue, submit a PR, or contact me at lawrencehook@gmail.com.